0xMiden/miden-client/docs/external/src/rust-client/cli/index.md

 ### `init`

 Creates a configuration file for the client in the current directory.
 Running this command is optional, as the client will self-initialize by default.
+By default, the command uses the Testnet network.

 ```sh
 # This will create a config file named `miden-client.toml` using default values